per1234/EtherEventQueue/README.md

 -Returns: node number of the tirst newly timed out node found or -1 if no timed out node found
   - Type: int

-`EtherEventQueue.nodeState(node)` - check if the device has not received any events in longer than the timeout duration
+`EtherEventQueue.checkState(node)` - check if the device has not received any events in longer than the timeout duration
 - Parameter: node - the node number of the node to be checked
 -Returns: 0 == not timed out, 1 == timed out
   - Type: boolean